jovi8850/goroutine_image_testing/README.md

 ## 🤖 GenAI Tools

 This README and several code refactors were AI-assisted for clarity, test design, and documentation structure.
 All code was reviewed, debugged, and verified before submission.
+The repository contains the chats created in DeepSeek and ChatGPT for this assignment.

 ---